-- Use this procedure only for emergency engine starting to return to the nearest port for repairs. - When the emergency starter rope is used to start the engine, the start-ingear protection device does not operate.
-Make sure that the shift lever is in the neutral position.
-Otherwise, the boat could unexpectedly start to move, which could result in an accident. - Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg while operating the boat. - Do not attach the cord to clothing that could tear loose.
+- Use this procedure only in an emergency to return to the nearest port for repairs. - Make sure the remote control lever is in neutral.
+Otherwise the boat could unexpectedly start to move, which could result in an accident. - Attach the engine shut-off cord to a secure place on your clothing, or your arm or leg while operating the boat. - Do not attach the cord to clothing that could tear loose.
 Do not route the cord where it could become entangled, preventing it from functioning. - Avoid accidentally pulling the cord during normal operation.
 Loss of engine power means the loss of most steering control.
 Also, without engine power, the boat could slow rapidly.
-This could cause people and objects in the boat to be thrown forward. - Make sure that no one is standing behind you when pulling the starter rope.
+This could cause people and objects in the boat to be thrown forward. - Make sure no one is standing behind you when pulling the starter rope.
 It could whip behind you and injure someone.

 - An unguarded, rotating flywheel is very dangerous.
 Keep loose clothing and other objects away when starting the engine.
 Use the emergency starter rope only as instructed.
 Do not touch the flywheel or other moving parts when the engine is running.
-Do not install the starter mechanism or top cowling after the engine is running. - Do not touch the ignition coil, spark plug wire, spark plug cap, or other electrical components when starting or operating the outboard motor.
-You could get an electrical shock.
+Do not install the starter mechanism or top cowling after the engine is running. - Do not touch the ignition coil, spark plug wire, spark plug cap, or other electrical components when starting or operating the motor.
+You could get an electrical shock. - 1.
+Remove the top cowling. - 2.
+Remove the bolts from the fuel tank.